IbenKAndersen/Dat3SemGitHubWeek34/README.md

 Exercise: bank_customer
 - Done with all exercises
 - Solutions are in the folder 04-friday-excercises
-- Learning goals: Same as tuesdag-thursdag with a few extra challenges.
+- Learning goals: same as tuesdag-thursdag with a few extra challenges.